-The resources identified in this section primarily target student activities and lesson plans to learn about diversity, healing racism and multiculturalism.
+The resources identified in this section primarily target student activities and lesson plans to learn about diversity, stop bullying, and cyber bullying.
 There are some resources for staff background and development around these topics.

 Teaching Tolerance - http://www.tolerance.org/ - Lesson plans, articles, links, free magazine and free video kits - super educational aid.